 You can do a lot of things with your free time.
 But none of those things will ever provide the abstract satisfaction of a film starring Chesty Morgan and directed by Doris Wishman.
 This is where it all begins.
 And ends.
 Because you will probably stop watching movies after seeing Deadly Weapons and/or Double Agent 73.
 Isn't ruination beautiful? (more)Budnik on Double Agent 73:

 "... the use of Chesty's pair is a lot like an all-boob version of Freaks.
 They're out...a lot...we spend long strings of minutes looking at them and they're never, ever anything but odd looking.
 One begins to feel sympathy for her after awhile.
 Does her back hurt?
 Is it comfortable sleeping?
 People must stare at her a lot, many of them in confusion.
 Does Doris feel the sympathy?
 Probably not.
 All this strange leering is simply the way Doris does her thing. (cont.)Budnik notes that Chesty "looks a bit dazed at times" but he doesn't know why?
 May I suggest it's the same reason John Holmes seemed dazed all the time?
 It's all about blood circulation!
 That blood's got to go way out on a limb.
-If you've ever taken Cialis or Viagra, you know what I mean... you may f---k like a champ but you look pale, even bluish, like a hungover smoker.
+If you've ever taken Cialis or Viagra, you know what I mean... you may f---k like a champ with a rocky rod, but you look pale, even bluish, like a hungover smoker.

 That dialogue (...)
 It's supposed to be clever and flirtatious, but mostly sounds like a verbal game of non-sequitors.
 Witness, for example, some seductive talk between Christian and Barbara during their tryst, alone in Christian's car, parked somewhere in the woods:A new favorite writer of mine, Budd Wilkins showed great masochistic patience in seeing nearly all the Chaney silents that recently screened on TCM (last August, on Chaney Day).